Azure/bicep/docs/experimental-features.md

 ### `resourceTypedParamsAndOutputs`
 Enables the type for a parameter or output to be of type resource to make it easier to pass resource references between modules.
 This feature is only partially implemented.
 See [Simplifying resource referencing](https://github.com/azure/bicep/issues/2245).

+### `secureOutputs`
+Enables the secure decorator for outputs.
+This feature aims to enhance security and to improve user experience (https://github.com/Azure/bicep/issues/2163).

 ### `sourceMapping`
 Enables basic source mapping to map an error location returned in the ARM template layer back to the relevant location in the Bicep file.